hassio-addons/addon-tailscale/tailscale/DOCS.md

 the default (`https://controlplane.tailscale.com`).
 This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

+### Option: `userspace_networking`

+The add-on uses [userspace networking mode][tailscale_info_userspace_networking] to make your Home Assistant instance (and optionally the local subnets) accessible within your tailnet.

+When not set, this option is enabled by default.

+If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, which will create a `tailscale0` network interface on your host.

+If you want to access other clients on your tailnet even from your local subnet, execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

 ### Option: `proxy`